-Table 15-2 Steps to Use Client-side SOAP Message Handlers
+Table 17-2 Steps to Add SOAP Message Handlers to a Web Service Client

 Step Description 1 Design the handlers and handler chains.
 This step is similar to designing the server-side SOAP message handlers, except the perspective is from the client application, rather than a Web service.
-See Section 15.4, "Designing the SOAP Message Handlers and Handler Chains".
+See Section 17.4, "Designing the SOAP Message Handlers and Handler Chains".
 2 For each handler in the handler chain, create a Java class that implements the SOAP message handler interface.
 This step is similar to designing the server-side SOAP message handlers, except the perspective is from the client application, rather than a Web service.
-See Section 15.5, "Creating the SOAP Message Handler" for details about programming a handler class.
+See Section 17.5, "Creating the SOAP Message Handler" for details about programming a handler class.
 3 Update your client to programmatically configure the SOAP message handlers.
-See Section 15.9, "Configuring the Client-side SOAP Message Handlers".
+See Section 17.9, "Configuring the Client-side SOAP Message Handlers".
 4 Update the build.xml file that builds your application, specifying to the clientgen Ant task the customization file.
-See Section 15.8, "Compiling and Rebuilding the Web Service".
+See Section 17.8, "Compiling and Rebuilding the Web Service".
 5 Rebuild your client application by running the relevant task. prompt> ant build-client